-In terms of evaluation items based on the Long-Term Management Plan 2030, we have confirmed "diversity to exercise monitoring and management oversight functions" with respect to the composition of the Board of Directors, and "topics to be fleshed out in future discussions for monitoring and the nature of reports on the status of business execution from Corporate Executive Officers" with respect to the effectiveness and operation of the Board of Directors.
-With questions surveying "satisfaction levels with the status quo" and "opinions on the direction for making improvements" designed to gauge the relevance and degree of room for improvement, the latest effectiveness evaluation increased the number of questions surveying "directors" opinions on the direction for making improvements" to sound out their opinions on the direction for realizing the Company's overall policies.
+In terms of evaluation items based on the Long-Term Management Plan 2030, we have confirmed "diversity to exercise monitoring and management oversight functions" with respect to the roles and composition of the Board of Directors, and "topics to be fleshed out in future discussions for monitoring and the nature of reports on the status of business execution from Corporate Executive Officers" with respect to the effectiveness and operation of the Board of Directors.

-- Roles and composition of the Board of Directors (roles of the Board of Directors and its chairperson, the proportion of Outside Directors, membership size, diversity, and skills) - Effectiveness of the Board of Directors (management planning, monitoring of business execution (including business risk assessment), internal control and risk management, sustainability, dialogue with and information disclosure to shareholders and investors, operation of the Nominating, Audit, and Remuneration committees, etc.)
+- Roles and composition of the Board of Directors (roles of the Board of Directors, the proportion of Outside Directors, membership size, diversity, and skills) - Effectiveness of the Board of Directors (management planning, monitoring of business execution (including business risk assessment), internal control and risk management, sustainability, dialogue with and information disclosure to shareholders and investors, operation of the Nominating, Audit, and Remuneration committees, etc.)